ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 ## Wrapping Up

-The purpose of this rant is not to help the greedy manager piling up more tasks on the shoulders of burned-out developers, nor give them excuses to say: "You need to be more productive".
+The purpose of this rant is not to help the greedy manager piling up more tasks on the shoulders of burned-out developers, nor to give them excuses to say: "You need to be more productive".
 My goal is to give you tools and feedback that have been shown to reduce mental workload and make projects more manageable.
-I want you to be able to free some time to reflect on our own data science practices.
+I want you to be able to free up some time to reflect on your own data science practices.

-I don't necessarily want to you to use TDD everywhere.
+I don't necessarily want you to use TDD everywhere.
-But it is one the fundamentals of software engineering, and like any basic move, one should master it before claiming they don't need it.
+But it is one of the fundamentals of software engineering, and like any basic move, one should master it before claiming they don't need it.

 Mastering the fundamentals of testing is probably the best chance we have to integrate quality into data science.
-This much needed desire for quality will allow us to kill dangerous or useless projects from the start and select the ones that should live.
+This much-needed desire for quality will allow us to kill dangerous or useless projects from the start and select the ones that should live.
 We are definitely going to require that if we want to do anything remotely useful in our society.

 And for that, we will see next time the specifics of testing in data science, but in the meantime, let's keep in mind: